seanknght/CTF-Write-ups/TryHackMe/Startup/README.md

 ![image](https://github.com/seanknght/CTF-Write-ups/assets/149443469/8af77b57-b976-47c6-8803-e58ef56fd35a)

 It has the same contents as the ftp server, but we have access to the writeable ftp directory.
-Lets upload the reverse sell payload and try to get a call back to a listener on my machone.
+Lets upload the reverse sell payload and try to get a call back to a listener on my machine.

 ![image](https://github.com/seanknght/CTF-Write-ups/assets/149443469/5942cd22-11cc-4674-8613-0e514808eaba)